Guide to competitor analysis [with template]

 - meet your customers’ needs

 - learn from their strengths

 Since competitor analysis is a long and complicated process, we do our best to make it as simple as possible.
-This article provides all the details you need to get the insights from competitors analysis.

 - Analyse their customers base — the type of customer will tell you who the desired audience is, what is the level of brand awareness, which social media platforms they use, and much more.